unbservices/pagination/README.rst

 them at https://github.com/unbservices/pagination/issues/ or  by email to nick@unb.services.

-If you are a security researcher or believe you have found a security vulnerability in this software, please contact us by email at nick@unb.services.
+If you are a security researcher and/or believe you have found a security vulnerability in this software, please contact us by email at nick@unb.services.